2008 Pacific typhoon season: Tropical Storm Higos (Pablo)

-On September 27 a tropical disturbance formed in the Philippine Sea to the east of Mindanao, in the Philippines.
-During the next day the JTWC issued a TCFA on the tropical disturbance.
-Early on September 29 the JMA designated the disturbance as a tropical depression.
-Later that day both PAGASA and the JTWC designated the disturbance as a tropical depression, with PAGASA naming the depression as Pablo whilst the JTWC designated it as Tropical Depression 21W.
+On September 27, a tropical disturbance formed in the Philippine Sea to the east of Mindanao, in the Philippines.
+During the next day, the JTWC issued a TCFA on the tropical disturbance.
+Early on September 29, the JMA designated the disturbance as a tropical depression.
+Later that day, both PAGASA and the JTWC designated the disturbance as a tropical depression, with PAGASA naming the depression as Pablo, whilst the JTWC designated it as Tropical Depression 21W.
 The JTWC upgraded the depression to a tropical storm early in the afternoon.
 The JMA followed shortly after and upgraded the system to Tropical Storm Higos early on September 30.
 Higos tracked towards the northwest and made landfall in the eastern Philippines (on Samar island) on October 1.
 Higos tracked over the Philippines as a tropical storm (but PAGASA downgraded it as a tropical depression) for most of the day before moving out over open waters.
 Once out over water, the JTWC downgraded Higos to a tropical depression, however, the JMA kept it as a tropical storm.
 As Higos neared landfall, it suddenly relocated, paralleling the northeastern coast of Hainan, China.
 The storm later made landfall on October 4 around 2 a.m.
 (CST) on the northern coastline of the island.
 JMA then issued its final advisory as Higos weakened to a tropical depression.
 The JTWC followed 12 hours later.

 Tropical Depression 22W

-On October 13 the Japan Meteorological Agency designated a low-pressure area in the Gulf of Tonkin as a minor tropical depression with wind speeds of 25 kn.
+On October 13, the Japan Meteorological Agency designated a low-pressure area in the Gulf of Tonkin as a minor tropical depression with wind speeds of 25 kn.
 The China Meteorological Administration and Hong Kong Observatory both declared this system a tropical depression that day as it moved slowly towards northern Vietnam.
 On October 14, the JMA notes that the depression has strengthened to 30 kn with little northwestward movement.
-Joint Typhoon Warning Center begun issuing warnings late morning as a tropical depression and in the evening upgraded it to a tropical storm forecasting it to strengthen even further before making its landfall over northern Vietnam.
+JTWC began issuing warnings late morning as a tropical depression, and in the evening, they upgraded it to a tropical storm, forecasting it to strengthen even further before making its landfall over northern Vietnam.
 The system didn't gain anymore strength in the Gulf of Tonkin and on October 15 made landfall over northern Vietnam.
 The Joint Typhoon Warning Center issued its final advisory on this system expecting it to dissipate near Laos by October 16.

 A sustained wind speed of 20 m/s was recorded at Hòn Ngư Island near the coast of Vietnam.

 Tropical Storm Bavi

-On October 18 an area of low pressure well to the southeast of Japan quickly strengthened to become a Tropical Storm, and the JMA named it Bavi.
+On October 18, an area of low pressure well to the southeast of Japan quickly strengthened to become a Tropical Storm, with the JMA naming it Bavi.
 Bavi strengthened to gain 50 mi/h winds, but transitioned into an extra-tropical cyclone on 21 October, while still well to the east of Japan.